esphome/esphome-docs/cookbook/lvgl.rst

 An analog clock
 ---------------

-Using the meter and label widgets, we can create an analog clock which shows the date too.
+Using the :ref:`lvgl-wgt-mtr` and :ref:`lvgl-wgt-lbl` widgets, we can create an analog clock which shows the date too.

 .. figure:: images/lvgl_cook_clock.png
     :align: center

-The script runs every minute to update the hand line positions and the label texts.
+The script runs every minute to update the hand line positions and the texts.

 .. code-block:: yaml